 Flowers and buildings are my key areas of interest.
-The vibrant colours of flowers have always fascinated me and I find that Watercolour is the perfect medium to capture their qualities.
-I think that their appeal is timeless and I hope to capture both the calm and vitality I always feel in studying my subjects.
-You can see some examples in my Flowers and Nature Gallery.
+The vibrant colours of flowers have always fascinated me and watercolour is the perfect medium for me to capture their qualities.
+Flowers are timeless and I hope to capture both the calm and vitality I always feel in studying my subjects.
+You can see examples in my Flower and Nature Gallery.

-I also did some design for a company making art projects for Crafts 4 Kids, an online children’s store that led to further artwork design for festivals, Great Ormond Street hospital and Chain Of Hope to raise money for life saving heart surgery.
+My designs have been used in art projects for Crafts 4 Kids, an online children’s store that led to further artwork for Great Ormond Street hospital and Chain Of Hope to raise money for life saving heart surgery.

-I admire the work of Charles Rennie Mackintosh, in particular his ability to capture the lyrical quality of plant forms; also Paul Hogarth for his quirky take on architecture and buildings; and finally Elizabeth Blackadder whose paintings filled me with delight as a child.
-Recently I had the pleasure of having one of my paintings displayed with hers at a London event.
+I admire the work of Charles Rennie Mackintosh, in particular his ability to capture the lyrical quality of plant forms; also Paul Hogarth and Graham Clarke for their quirky take on architecture and buildings; and finally Elizabeth Blackadder whose paintings filled me with delight as a child.
+One of my paintings has been exhibited alongside hers in a London exhibition.

-Thank you for visiting my website and I hope that you have enjoyed looking at my work on this website, and I look forward to hearing from you if you would like to know more.
+Thank you for visiting my website and I hope that you have enjoyed looking at my work.
+I look forward to hearing from you if you want to know more.